GRMR91/Instacart_Analysis/README.md

 # Instacart_analysis
-A python based project performed as part of the Data Analytics course by CareerFoundry
+A python based project exploring the sales patterns of an online grocery store.

 ## Objective
 Instacart is an online grocery store with an international market.
 Instacart is looking to have a more targeted approach to its marketing campaigns and is looking for a data focused approach to engage a wider audience.
 This analysis works to create a deep understanding customer profiles to inform a more personalised marketing stratgy.